 They practice a more continental style of eating.
 This requires holding your fork in your left hand and knife in your right.
 Keep both hands above the table at all times.
 You do not want to be seen as someone hiding something, or worse, “touching yourself.”

 Know before you go!
-If you are planning to travel outside of the United States, it is best to research the country’s customs for mealtimes to make sure you abide by the proper rules of etiquette for that location.
-Always be polite and ask questions if you are unsure.
+If you are planning to travel outside of the United States, it is best to research the country’s customs for international dining to make sure you abide by the proper rules of etiquette for that destination.
+Remember to always be polite and ask questions if you are unsure.